Showing posts with label Platformers - Console-like. Show all posts

 New game alert!

-Crash Time Plumber is a conversion of the Gamopat original which was released at Silly Venture demo party.
-The Atari game was developed by none other than Sebastien Lucas of Cerebral Vortex and it will work on any Atari computer with a Blitter Chip: check the Options screen in GEM but all late models of STfm, Mega ST, Atari STe, and Falcon should be a-ok.
+Crash Time Plumber is a conversion of the Gamopat original released at Silly Venture demo party.
+The Atari game was developed by none other than Sebastien Lucas of Cerebral Vortex, and it will work on any Atari computer with a Blitter Chip: check the Options screen in GEM, but all late models of STfm, Mega ST, Atari STe, and Falcon should be a-ok.
 Many STfm computers have an empty socket just waiting to be used:

 Many newer STFMs have an empty Blitter Chip socket so head over to the EXXOS webSTore.

-At first, I wasn't sure how this was gonna go as we've been burnt by so-called 8-bit conversions before.
-However, this booted up great with a neat intro and looks the business!
-Based on Donkey Kong with a dollop of Popeye, it's set in 1983 as the gaming industry crashed (which I was completely unaware of being a Spectrum kid then!)
+At first, I wasn't sure how this was gonna go - we've been burned by so-called 8-bit conversions before.
+However, it booted up with a neat intro and looks the business!
+Based on Donkey Kong with a dollop of Popeye, it's set in 1983 as the gaming industry crashed (which I was unaware of as a Spectrum kid!)

 Sounds cool, right?
-It is and so is the intro too which begins in Alamogordo (I've been here!)...
+It is, and so is the intro, which begins in Alamogordo (I've been there!)...

 The intro is sweet and tells a good story.
 Also, I've been to Alamogordo, NM. #tidbit